falcosecurity/falco-website/content/en/docs/_index.md

 ## About Falco

 Falco is a behavioral activity monitor designed to detect anomalous activity in your applications.
-Powered by [Sysdig](https://github.com/draios/sysdig)'s [system call capture](https://sysdig.com/blog/fascinating-world-linux-system-calls/) infrastructure, Falco lets you continuously monitor and detect container, application, host, and network activity, all in one place, from one source of data, with one set of [rules](rules).
+Using powerful [system call capture](https://sysdig.com/blog/fascinating-world-linux-system-calls/) technology originally built by Sysdig.
+Falco lets you continuously monitor and detect container, application, host, and network activity, all in one place, from one source of data, with one set of [rules](rules).

 ### What kind of behaviors can Falco detect?